cryptosphere/cryptosphere/README.md

 ### Is it full of NSA backdoors?

+Some research into the author(s) of this project should hopefully reveal we aren't fans of the NSA.

 We have, as much as possible, attempted to choose cryptographic primitives that are beyond reproach when it comes to the possibility of NSA influence: